intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

   =======    ==============================================================
   EINTR      an unmasked signal is pending
+  EAGAIN     the vcpu is an application processor (AP) and had not received
+             an INIT signal [x86]
   ENOEXEC    the vcpu hasn't been initialized or the guest tried to execute
              instructions from device memory (arm64) ENOSYS     data abort outside memslots with no syndrome info and